 The first example, under Paragraph 4(c)(i), is where "before any notice to you of the dispute, your use of, or demonstrable preparations to use, the domain name or a name corresponding to the domain name in connection with a bona fide offering of goods or services".
 Here, the disputed domain name does not resolve to any website content as shown by the screenshot submitted into evidence by the Complainant.
-The lack of any website content or other use cannot, by definition, constitute a bona fide offering of goods or services and, thus, cannot support a claim of any rights or legitimate interests in a domain name.
+The lack of any website content or other use for an extended period of time cannot, by definition, constitute a bona fide offering of goods or services and, thus, cannot support a claim of any rights or legitimate interests in a domain name.
 Guess IP Holder L.P. and Guess, Inc. v. xi long chen, FA 1786533 (FORUM June 15, 2018) ("The disputed domain name resolves to a parked [inactive] page with the message, ,website coming soon!
 The Panel finds that this use does not amount to a bona fide offering or good or services or a legitimate noncommercial or fair use per paragraph 4(c)(i) & (iii) of the Policy and Respondent does not have rights or legitimate interests with respect of the domain name.")
 This Panel finds that there is no evidence of record to indicate that the Respondent is using the disputed domain name in connection with the making of a bona fide offering of goods or services.

 The second example, under Paragraph 4(c)(ii), is a scenario in which a respondent is commonly known by the domain name.
-Complainant has made an unrebutted prima facie case showing that the name used by the Respondent in the Whois record for the disputed domain name is Ida Ekkert.
-This name does not bear any similarity to the words INTESA SANPAOLO or to the numerical characters used in the disputed domain name.
-There is no other evidence in the record to suggest that the

-Respondent is commonly known by the disputed domain name or that it has acquired any trademark rights relevant thereto.
+Complainant has made an unrebutted prima facie case showing that the name used by the Respondent in the Whois record for the disputed domain name is Giordano Matteo.
+This name does not bear any similarity to the word INTESA.
+There is no other evidence in the record to suggest that the Respondent is commonly known by the disputed domain name, that it is licensed or otherwise authorized to use the Complainant's trademark, or that it has acquired any trademark rights relevant thereto.
 As such, this sub-section of the Policy is of no help to the Respondent.

-As to the third example, under Paragraph 4(c)(iii) of the Policy, there is no evidence that the Respondent is making a legitimate non-commercial or fair use of the disputed domain name, without intent for commercial gain to misleadingly divert consumers or to tarnish the INTESA SANPAOLO trademark.
+As to the third example, under Paragraph 4(c)(iii) of the Policy, there is no evidence that the Respondent is making a legitimate noncommercial or fair use of the disputed domain name, without intent for commercial gain to misleadingly divert consumers or to tarnish the INTESA trademark.
 Although the dispute domain name does not resolve to any website content, this does not rebut the assertion that its use is not fair as it does not fit in to any accepted category of fair use such as news reporting, commentary, political speech, education, nominative or generic use, etc.

-In light of the above analysis, this Panel finds that the facts of this case do not demonstrate that the Respondent has any rights or legitimate interest in any of the disputed domain name under Paragraph 4(a)(ii) of the Policy.
+In light of the above analysis, and with no Response or other submission in this case to rebut the Complainant's assertions, this Panel finds that the facts of this case do not demonstrate that the Respondent has any rights or legitimate interest in any of the disputed domain name under Paragraph 4(a)(ii) of the Policy.